fbpx

 THIS TRAINING IS NOT:

-• For Yoga Teachers who want prescriptive postures, practices and sequences for mental health (it’s not that simple)
+• For yoga teachers who want prescriptive postures, practices and sequences for mental health (it’s not that simple)

-• For Yoga Teachers who are currently experiencing their own mental health crisis (please seek support from a therapist and connect back in with us when you’re ready)
+• For yoga teachers who are currently experiencing their own mental health crisis (please seek support from a therapist and connect back in with us when you’re ready)

 FREQUENTLY ASKED QUESTIONS